Doctor

 • Liver

-A problem anywhere in your digestive tract can cause stomach pain and discomfort.
+A problem anywhere in your digestive tract can cause a variety of symptoms, including stomach pain and discomfort.
 It can also keep you from getting the nutrition your body needs to stay healthy.

 Common gastrointestinal problems like gastroenteritis (a stomach bug) or mild, occasional heartburn usually clear up on their own.
 However, if you have persistent problems, or new or unusual GI symptoms, it’s best to consult a doctor.